caipeide/autorace/README.md

 ```
 > Optionally, if you want joystick use to be sticky and don't want to add the `--js` each time, modify your `myconfig.py` so that `USE_JOYSTICK_AS_DEFAULT = True`

-- The joystick controls are shown as follows, they will also be printed on your sceen afer running the above commands.
+- The joystick controls are shown as follows, they will also be printed on your sceen when the program starts.

 ```console
 +------------------+--------------------------+